kenken64/NUSISS-DevOpsEng/workshop/workshop3.md

 <br>
 <img style="float: center;" src="./screens/jenkinsci17.png">
 <br>
 11. Lets make changes to the test case and invalidate the build. the build on jenkins will fail.
-Under the file MyStringStackTest.java line 35 add a new line of code
+Under the file MyStringStackTest.java under the testPush method right after the instantiation of the MyStringStack class.

 ```
+MyStringStack stack = new MyStringStack();
 stack.push (s1);
 ```